huggingface/transformers/examples/tensorflow/question-answering/README.md

 Note that when contexts are long they may be split into multiple training cases, not all of which may contain the answer span.

-As-is, the example script will train on SQuAD or any other question-answering dataset, and can handle user inputs as well.
+As-is, the example script will train on SQuAD or any other question-answering dataset formatted the same way, and can handle user inputs as well.

 ### Multi-GPU and TPU usage